slitvinov/gitlog/README.md

 Note that `t` is an argument and `t0` is absorbed into weights.
-Set `t0` to a value which maximizes `Q(t)` and start a new interaction.
+Set `t0` to a value which maximizes `Q(t)` and start a new iteration.
 Fortunately, the maximization can be done analytically.
 I have this sequence for `t0`:

     0.40 0.58 0.60 0.60 0.60